brian-jordan/aws-server-tutorial/README.md

 * You will need to change permissions of the private key so you can read it, do this by typing `<chmod 400 file_name.pem>` Now you are ready to connect to your instance!
 * On the command line you must type:
 `ssh -i /path/my-key-pair.pem user_name@public_dns_name`.
   * Plug in the proper values.
-For `user_name` it is generally `ec2-user`, and you can find the `public_dns_name` in the **EC2 console**.
+For `user_name` it is generally `ec2-user`, and you can find the `public_dns_name` in the **EC2 console column titled 'Public DNS (IPv4)**.
 The console may respond asking if you wish to continue connecting because authenticity can't be established, **type yes**.
 Now you are connected to your EC2 instance, and can use it just as you use your local machine.
   * Plug in the proper values.
 For user_name it is probably ec2-user, and you can find the public_dns_name in the EC2 console.
 The console may respond asking if you wish to continue connecting because authenticity can't be established, **type yes**.
 Now you are connected to your EC2 instance, and can use it just as you use your local machine.

 You can play around in the command line (`echo "Hello world!"`), but this section was mainly to show you what exactly the other services are running on top of.